rajvatsal/language-translation-pub/README.md

 It uses google's api to translate languages.

 # How TO USE
-You will have to user your own api key for this to work.
+You will have to use your own api key for this to work.
 You can add your api key by following these steps:
 - Go to js folder
 - Open sample-config.js